 History of Programmatic Accreditation

 In the late 1990’s technology was rapidly changing and many schools and school systems were troubled by the possibility that their existing technology programs may not be keeping up with

 all of the advances.
 One of these systems, the Tennessee Board of Regents (the fifth largest system of higher education in the United States) wanted to verify they were preparing their

-At that time the Tennessee Board of Regents discovered that no national accreditation agency had ever been established for the Heating, Ventilation, Air Conditioning and Refrigeration
+At that time the Tennessee Board of Regents discovered that no national accreditation agency had ever been established for the Heating, Ventilation, Air Conditioning and Refrigeration (HVACR)

-established only a few years earlier in 1994, to improve the technical competency of the HVACR industry.
+a few years earlier in 1994, to improve the technical competency of the HVACR industry.
 HVAC Excellence began conducting programmatic accreditation in 1999, establishing the industry’s first

 accrediting body, after working with the Tennessee Board of Regents and the HVACR industry to establish a set of standards.